 or an SME in a strategic sector.

-For entrepreneurs who want to embark on their journey in Spain, and that activity is considered innovative and of particular interest to the country.
+For entrepreneurs who want to embark on their business journey in Spain, and whose activity is considered innovative and of particular interest to the country.
 If you meet the requirements, you could apply for an entrepreneur visa in Spain.

 Documents required to apply for the residence for entrepreneurs: